ncatlab/nlab-content/pages/2/9/3/0/392/content.md

 * A [[manifold with boundary]] is not a [[manifold]].
 This leads to the use of "manifold without boundary."

-* A nonassociative algebra is not an algebra in the usual sense used in [[linear algebra]], since algebras are by definition associative.
-This leads to the technically redundant use of "[[associative algebra]]".
-What\'s worse, a "nonassociative algebra" *might* happen to be associative; it just doesn\'t *have* to be!
+* In [[linear algebra]], an [[associative algebra|algebra]] is usually defined to be associative, so a [[nonassociative algebra]] is not an algebra in this sense.
+This leads to the technically redundant use of "associative algebra".
+Furthermore, a "nonassociative algebra" *might* happen to be associative; it just doesn\'t *have* to be!

 * Similarly, [[noncommutative geometry]] is really about _not necessarily commutative_ or _possibly non-commutative_ geometry.
 In fact, many tools developed in "non-commutative geometry" are also useful tools in ordinary commutative geometry.